-“A lot of small businesses don’t have the budget to justify employing a full-time sales representative,” points out Brown.
+“A lot of small businesses don’t have the budget to justify employing a full-time sales rep,” points out Brown.
 “It can cost £50-£100,000 a year to keep just one rep on the road.
 With a sales agent, if you sell nothing, it costs nothing.
 The cost is always in line with the profitability as they only earn commission.”

-An agent’s main asset is the customers that they have relationships with.
+An sales rep’s main asset is the customers that they have relationships with.
 “Most agents have several hundred customers that they have been dealing with for years and they can put your product directly in front of them,” explains Brown.

 However, Brown warns that businesses who find it hard to relinquish control may find the relationship difficult.
 “Agents will not deliver a company script wearing the company shirt,” he says.
 “They do not want to field constant calls from owner-managers.
 Most agents are running their own business and don’t want to be micro-managed.”

 Finding the right sales agent